bonitasoft/bonita-doc/md/bdm-access-control.md

 **Note:** In this tutorial, we create a basic living application to observe the results of our access rules.
 You can also directly call the API and check the response.
 Here is the API to call: *../API/bdm/businessData/com.company.model.Invoice?q=find&p=0&c=10*
 :::

- In the UI Designer, create an application page (*displayInvoices*):
+  1. In the UI Designer:
+    a.
+Create an application page: *displayInvoices*

- - Create a new variable
+    b.
+Create a new variable
 	 -  **Name** : invoices
 	 -  **Type** : External API
 	 -  **API URL** : ../API/bdm/businessData/com.company.model.Invoice?q=find&p=0&c=10

- - Add a title to your page (*Invoices*)
+    c.
+Add a title to your page (*Invoices*)
- - Add a container under the title
+    d.
+Add a container under the title:
 	 - **Collection**: invoices
 	 - **CSS classes**: well
- - Inside this container:
+    e.Inside this container:
 	 - Add a title (Text = An invoice)
 	 - Add an input (**Label:** Order date, **Value:** $item.orderDate)
 	 - Add a container (**hidden:** `$item.customer == null || $item.customer == undefined`)